 A lot of big, powerful sites are very happy to receive syndicated content.

-They’re so happy, in fact, that sites like Mashable, The Examiner, Huffington Post and Business 2 Community all welcome content submissions.
+They’re so happy, in fact, that sites like Mashable, Huffington Post and Business 2 Community all welcome content submissions.
 These sites and others like them are an excellent place to get your content syndicated: You’ll benefit from their very large readership and the exposure that comes along with that.
 Picking the right site can mean targeting a specific audience that’s going to be interested to hear what your business has to say.

 Of course, considering the popularity of these websites, they receive a lot of submissions regularly.
 That means that they only choose the best content to syndicate, and you’re up against some stiff competition to gain their attention.

 To make sure your content is exactly what they’re looking for: